Maral (Zeynab) Maghsoudi

 GPA: 3.8/4.0

-Thesis: Exploration of Single/Multi-Omics Data Integration for Systems-Level Understanding
+Research: Development of Computational Methods for Analyzing Single/Multi-Omics Data for Systems-Level Understanding

 Feb 2021 – Current